-- Presentation - $\circ~$ The resident will be required to have a practice session with the CE preceptor prior to the presentation. - Evaluation - Evaluations will be completed by those in attendance and shared with the resident.
-Feedback will be provided by the project preceptor as well. - The resident should identify a style and content expert to review the presentation in additional detail and provide additional feedback. - The RPC will compile evaluations and will upload into PharmAcademic - The resident will be evaluated by the audience followed by a formal discussion with the CE preceptor. - Each seminar will be submitted for Kansas Pharmacy CE. - The resident should submit the following items to the Kansas Board of Pharmacy 90 days prior to the presentation date.
-These should be reviewed by the preceptor prior to submission. - Completed Kansas CE Approval Request form (form located on Pharmacy SharePoint -> resident information -> CE and Grand Rounds) - You must type on the form do not handwrite any information onto the fields - Provider Name: The University of Kansas Health System - Mailing Address: 4000 Cambridge Street, Mail Stop 4040, Kansas City, KS 66160 - o Provider Contact Person: Residency Program Director - Mark "Yes" for all Administrative Requirements - Method of Delivery: Live presentation - Evaluation Methods: The participants will be assessed on their knowledge of the objectives with 3-5 questions posed throughout the presentation. - Additional documents to include: - Program announcements or promotional items can use flier template (located on SharePoint: Pharmacy-> Resident information -> PGY2 Ambulatory Care Residency -> Ambulatory Seminars) should also be sent to RPD approval prior to distribution - Faculty qualifications Updated copy of your CV - Program outline either submit an outline or slides - Evaluation forms submit Ambulatory Grand Round Evaluation Form (located on SharePoint: Pharmacy-> Resident information -> PGY2 Ambulatory Care Residency -> Ambulatory Seminars) - Participant certificate of completion (located on Sharepoint: Pharmacy-> Resident information -> CE and Grand Rounds).
+- Evaluations will be completed by those in attendance and shared with the resident.
+Feedback will be provided by the project preceptor as well. - The project preceptor(s) will compile evaluations, review with the resident, and will upload into PharmAcademic - The resident will be evaluated by the audience followed by a formal discussion with the CE preceptor. - Each seminar will be submitted for Kansas Pharmacy CE. - The resident should submit the following items to the Kansas Board of Pharmacy 90 days prior to the presentation date.
+These should be reviewed by the preceptor prior to submission. - Completed Kansas CE Approval Request form (form located on Pharmacy SharePoint -> resident information -> CE and Grand Rounds) - You must type on the form do not handwrite any information onto the fields - Provider Name: The University of Kansas Health System - Mailing Address: 4000 Cambridge Street, Mail Stop 4040, Kansas City, KS 66160 - o Provider Contact Person: Residency Program Director - Mark "Yes" for all Administrative Requirements - Method of Delivery: Live presentation - Evaluation Methods: The participants will be assessed on their knowledge of the objectives with 3-5 questions posed throughout the presentation. - Additional documents to include: - Program announcements or promotional items can use flier template (located on SharePoint: Pharmacy-> Resident information -> PGY2 Ambulatory Care Residency -> Ambulatory Seminars) should also be sent to RPD approval prior to distribution - Faculty qualifications Updated copy of your CV

+- Program outline either submit an outline or slides - Evaluation forms submit Ambulatory Grand Round Evaluation Form (located on SharePoint: Pharmacy-> Resident information -> PGY2 Ambulatory Care Residency -> Ambulatory Seminars) - Participant certificate of completion (located on Sharepoint: Pharmacy-> Resident information -> CE and Grand Rounds).
 Must state "pending approval by board of pharmacy" once the CE is approved you will remove this verbiage. - The CE presentation must include 3-5 learning assessment questions to assess the learning of the audience - These questions can be at the end of the presentation or throughout